Table of Contents

 Contrastingly, raw potatoes are a firmly packed matter, requiring very little room for expansion.
 This means that muscle is much denser than fat, causing a sharp difference in appearance.
 In other words, I’d prefer my backside to look like two raw King Edwards than two heaps of mashed potato.
 All this is to say no, muscle does not weigh more than fat, but it does have a much different set of properties.

 Now that we have dispelled the myth that muscle weighs more than fat, let’s get clear on why lean muscle is so valuable for sustaining a healthy lifestyle and physique.

 I’ve written previously about the ineffective nature of cardio exercise for fat loss.
 While cardio fitness is essential for maintaining a healthy heart and reducing disease, it is also vital to implement a resistance training (lifting weights) routine as well if you want to burn excess body fat.

 Many of our female patients fear two things: Wrinkles and Weight Training.
 I cannot count the number of times I have heard our female patients say, “I would like to weight train, but I don’t want to become bulky.”

 Sometimes the scales are not a great indicator of fat loss.
-At the clinics we often recommend patients gage their weight by how their clothes fit, rather than being a slave to the scales.
+At the clinics, we often recommend patients gauge their weight by how their clothes fit, rather than being a slave to the scales.

 Weighing in can be a real motivation vampire when the numbers don’t reflect the work you have been putting in.
 Simplify your life.
 If your jeans fit, or are starting to become baggy, chances are your weight ratio is shifting from fat mass to lean muscle.